Director, Seasonal Forecasting

 This Week

-The AO is predicted to be near neutral this week (Figure 1) with mostly mixed geopotential height anomalies currently across the Arctic and mixed geopotential height anomalies across the mid-latitudes of the NH (Figure 2).
+The AO is predicted to be negative this week (Figure 1) with mostly positive geopotential height anomalies currently across the Arctic and mixed geopotential height anomalies across the mid-latitudes of the NH (Figure 2).
 With predicted positive geopotential height anomalies across Greenland (Figure 2), the NAO is predicted to be negative this week.

 Figure 1.

-This week predicted ridging/positive geopotential height anomalies across Greenland will support troughing/negative geopotential height anomalies to the south that will extend into Central Europe with ridging/positive geopotential height anomalies across Northern and Southern Europe (Figure 2).
-This pattern will favor normal to above normal temperatures across Northern and Southern Europe including the UK with normal to below normal temperatures across Central Europe this period (Figure 3).
-This week the predicted pattern across Asia is troughing/negative geopotential height anomalies across Western Russia with ridging/positive geopotential height anomalies across much of the rest of Asia except for some weak troughing in East Asia (Figure 2).
-This pattern favors normal to above normal temperatures widespread across Southern, Central and Eastern Asia including Afghanistan with normal to below normal temperatures across Western Russia, Northeast China.
-Pakistan and northern India (Figure 3).
+This week predicted deep troughing/negative geopotential height anomalies centered south of Greenland and Iceland will support a strong jet and troughing/negative geopotential height anomalies across Northern Europe with ridging/positive geopotential height anomalies across Southern Europe (Figure 2).
+The mostly zonal flow pattern will support widespread normal to above normal temperatures across much of Europe with the biggest exception of normal to below normal temperatures across far Western Europe including the UK this period (Figure 3).
+This week the predicted pattern across Asia is strong ridging/positive geopotential height anomalies centered Western Asia forcing troughing/negative geopotential height anomalies across Western and Central Siberia with the southern end of the troughing swinging through Kazakhstan (Figure 2).
+This pattern favors widespread normal to above normal temperatures across much of Asia with the exceptions of normal to below normal temperatures across Western Siberia and Kazakhstan this period (Figure 3).

 Figure 2.

-This week ridging/positive geopotential height anomalies are predicted to be centered in the Beaufort Sea and the Eastern US with troughing/negative geopotential height anomalies across Alaska and the Western US (Figure 2).
-This pattern favors normal to above normal temperatures across much of Canada and the Eastern US with normal to below normal temperatures limited to Alaska into the Western US.
-(Figure 3).
+This week expanding ridging/positive geopotential height anomalies is predicted to expand across the continent with the exceptions of troughing/negative geopotential height anomalies across western Alaska, Eastern Canada, the Eastern United States (US) and the US West Coast this week (Figure 2).
+This patten will favor widespread normal to above normal temperatures across the US and Canada with the exceptions of normal to below normal temperatures in western Alaska, Eastern Canada, the Eastern US and US West Coast (Figure 3).

 Figure 3.

-Troughing will support new rainfall across the UK, Eastern Europe into Western Russia, Siberia, parts of Southeast Asia and the Tibetan Plateau with otherwise mostly dry conditions widespread across Europe and Asia, with near normal precipitation across Afghanistan and Pakistan this week (Figure 4).
-Troughing will support new rainfall across parts of Western Canada and the Central and Eastern US with otherwise mostly dry conditions widespread across Canada and the US this week (Figure 4).
+Troughing will support new rainfall across the UK, Central Europe including the Alps, Southern Siberia, parts of East Asia and the Tibetan Plateau with otherwise mostly dry conditions widespread across Europe and Asia, with near normal precipitation across Afghanistan this week (Figure 4).
+Troughing will support new rainfall across northern and southern Alaska and the Western US with otherwise mostly dry conditions widespread across Canada and the US this week (Figure 4).

 Figure 4.